How to create a trigger that fires at a fixed time Interval to do things like, update a dashboard, or check a device value.

-A time-based trigger is a Step Trigger, which means that they can only be accessed on triggers associated with a step (and not a button).
-Time based triggers increment a counter at regular intervals or trigger an IoT device such as a pick-to-light which lights different bins over time within a step.
+A time-based trigger is a Step level Triggers, which means that they can only be accessed on triggers associated with a Step (and not a button).
+Time based triggers increment a counter at regular intervals or Trigger an IoT device such as a pick-to-light which lights different bins over time within a step.

 The following guide will help you create a time-based trigger on Tulip:

 1- Ensure that you are on the desired Step where you want to add the Trigger.